Notice: Uninitialized string offset: 0 in /home/tomsakell/public_html/wp-includes/class-wp-meta-query.php on line 1

 Pop’s first lymphoma came in the late 90s.
 And over the next 20 years, he had many more cancers.

 The throat cancer hurt Pop the most.
+Strong and silent.

 The strong storyteller now had a soft voice and he could. not. eat.
 No More.